 Engaging a restructuring consultant will help to simplify and speed up the process, as:

 KPMG has been working in Ukraine with highly leveraged companies.
-During last few years, our restructuring department has overseen many of the largest restructuring engagements in Ukraine and the CIS.
+During last few years, our restructuring department has overseen many of the largest restructuring engagements in Ukraine.
 Our restructuring team has experience of working with companies in virtually every industrial sector and with all the biggest banks in the Ukrainian banking system.

 In our work we draw on Ukrainian and international experience, engaging as and where necessary experts from KPMG firms globally.
 When we work on engagements, we engage experts from different areas of knowledge: financial analysis, taxes, debt finance, operational restructuring, mergers & acquisitions, etc.